syncfusion/blazor-docs/src/charts/range-selector/getting-started.md

 ---
-title: " Getting Started with Blazor Range Selector component | Syncfusion "
+title: " Getting Started with the Blazor Range Selector component | Syncfusion "

 component: "RangeNavigator"

-description: "Learn here about getting started with Syncfusion Blazor Range Selector (SfRangeNavigator) component, its elements, and more."
+description: "Learn here about Getting Started with Syncfusion Blazor Range Selector (SfRangeNavigator) component, its elements, and more."
 ---

-# Getting Started in Blazor Range Selector (SfRangeNavigator)
+# Getting Started in the Blazor Range Selector (SfRangeNavigator)

-This section briefly explains how to include a Range Navigator component in your Blazor server-side application.
-You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+This section briefly explains how to include a Range Navigator component in the Blazor server-side application.
+Refer to the [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor Range Navigator component in the application

 1. Install **Syncfusion.Blazor** NuGet package to the application by using the **NuGet Package Manager**.

-2. You can add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
+2. Add the client-side resources through CDN or from the NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.

 ```html
 <head>